Dr Paul Shaw

 About me

-I completed my PhD on exciton diffusion in conjugated polymers in 2009 at the University of St Andrews before moving to The University of Queensland as a postdoctoral fellow working on the development of fluorescent dendrimers for the detection of explosives and the photophysics of organic semiconductors.
-In November 2011 I was awarded an ARC DECRA fellowship.
+I completed my PhD on the spectroscopy of organic semiconductors in 2009 at the University of St Andrews before moving to The University of Queensland as a postdoctoral fellow working on the development of fluorescent dendrimers for the detection of explosives.
+In November 2011 I was awarded an ARC DECRA fellowship and in 2016 an Advance Queensland Research Fellowship.
+I am director of the Centre for Organic Photonics & Electronics and lead the Advanced Functional Materials research theme within SCMB.
+I am also the leader of the UQ-node of the Australian Centre for Advanced Photovoltaics.

 Research focus and collaborations